chibisnorlax/acnhfaq/faq/hhp.md

 | Facility #5<br/>Apparel Shop | Available after House #30<br/>The apparel shop allows you to set up mannequins which you can buy apparel from.<br/>There are several "styles" to choose from when setting up the shop.<br/>|

 After the Apparel Shop, you unlock the DJ KK Festival - This is where you unlock the DLC exclusive reactions.
 These include Grooving Hop, Groove Right, Groove Left, Soak It In, Side-to-Side, Island Stomp, Airplane, Twisty Dance, Shimmy, Turnip Patch, Arm-Swing Dance.

+The ability to customise your villager's interior and exterior on your own island is unlocked after you return from the DJ KK Festival (See Facility #5).
+Go to the Resident Services building and Tom Nook will prompt you with instructions on how to do so.